siphiwemanda/banned_book_project/README.md

 # FSND Capstone Project

-This application is an API that lets the user look for books authour and coutried in order to determin what books have been banneded in what countries and why.
+This application is an API that lets the user determine what books have been banned in what countries and why.
-This application was built as part of th Udacity Full Stack Web developer nanodegrtee and was orginally built to show my proficiance in:
+This application was built as part of the Udacity Full Stack Web developer nanodegree and was originally built to show my ability in:

 ####Data modeling